 If you want to use your points to pay for trips through Amex Travel, you can choose the exact number of points you wish to redeem.
 However, if you choose to transfer points to one of their travel partners, it’s up to each individual program to set the number of miles or points you’ll need for a free flight or hotel room.

 - How long does it take points to transfer to Amex’s travel partners?There’s not a set answer because it varies by partner.
 Some transfers are instant, some may take a couple hours, and some may take a couple days.
 Before you transfer your points to a partner, we always recommend you find availability for the award because you can’t transfer your points back to Amex.

-- Should I get this card even if I have other Amex’s that have high category bonuses like the Premier Rewards Gold or Platinum?Absolutely!
+Should I get this card even if I have other Amex’s that have high category bonuses like the Premier Rewards Gold or Platinum?Absolutely!
 The EveryDay Preferred card can be a great part of a larger credit card strategy.
-If you have the Premier Rewards Gold card, you could use it for dining (2X), and if you have the Platinum card, you could use it for airfare (5X).
-Then, you could use your EveryDay Preferred card for all your other purchases.
+If you have the American Express Gold Card, you could use it for dining (2X), and if you have the The Platinum Card® from American Express, you could use it for airfare (5X).
+Then, you could use your Amex EveryDay® Preferred Credit Card for all your other purchases.
 At minimum you’re earning 1.5X on every purchase you make.
 And because your Membership Reward points pool automatically, all the points you earn collect in the same account.

 American Express offers several great cards that earn Membership Rewards.
 The points you earn on the cards below all combine automatically and can be redeemed in a variety of ways.
 Because of these great rewards, most cards have an annual fee.